2023 High Learning Support Needs Funding Guidelines

 The department will individually assess all applications.
 Where required, the department may seek further information from preschools about their application.

-Preschools will be notified of the assessment outcome for each application, and their funding allocation via email.
+Service providers will be notified of assessment outcomes for each application, and their funding allocation via email.
+Preschools will be informed that funding notifications have been sent to providers via the 'Early Childhood Education Weekly Update' email.

 Feedback on the outcome of a funding application can be sought from the assessment team by emailing firstname.lastname@example.org and providing the following information:

-Once you have provided this information, a member of the assessment team will contact you within 7-10 business days to discuss your application.
+Once you have provided this information, a member of the assessment team will contact you to discuss your application.

-Where a preschool has a large number of children with disability and/or additional needs enrolled, HLSN applications must only be made for the hours of support that the preschool can spend in accordance with the program spending rules.
+Where a preschool has a large number of children with disability and additional needs enrolled, HLSN applications must only be made for the hours of support that the preschool can use in accordance with the program spending rules.

 Where a preschool is seeking funding to employ an additional worker to provide support to several enrolled children, the support hours requested should be directly related to the number of support hours an individual child will receive.
 In other words, where a preschool submits applications for multiple children, the preschool should consider individual child funding requests in the context of the funding request for all other children.